Lilly Pulitzer: Career (1959-1985)

-Lilly and husband Herbert Pulitzer settled in Palm Beach, Florida, shortly after their marriage.
-They owned several Florida orange groves and, with produce from these, she opened a fruit juice stand on Via Mizner in Palm Beach.
-While working at the stand, Pulitzer found that squeezing juice made a mess of her clothes, and asked her dressmaker to design a dress that would camouflage the stains.
-She discovered that customers loved it, so she produced more to sell at her juice stand.
-Eventually, she was selling more dresses than juice, and decided to focus on designing and selling what had become known as her "Lillys".
+In the late 1950s, Lilly struggled with her mental health; her daughter Liza later said, “In hindsight, I think it was really and truly postpartum [depression].”
+Doctors recommended that she find a renewed sense of purpose.
+The Pulitzer family owned several Florida orange groves, so she opened a fruit juice stand on Via Mizner in Palm Beach in 1958.

+While working at the stand, Lilly found that squeezing juice made a mess of her clothes, so she asked her dressmaker to design something that would camouflage the stains.
+The result was a simple, comfortable shift dress made from colorful printed fabric.
+She discovered that customers loved the design, so she produced more dresses to sell at the stand.
+Eventually, Lilly started selling more dresses than juice and decided to focus on designing and selling the shifts that had become known as “Lillys.”